Timi-T/producktiv/backend/README.md

   "videoName": "Trial #1 Video",
   "category": "Programming",
   "videoLink": "https://youtu.be/6tNS--WetLI",
-  "description": "This is a video trial to see if a vide can be installed" }
+  "description": "This is a video trial to see if a video can be installed" }
 ```
-- Returns: error message about expired session since cookie isn't provided and status code 401.
+- Returns: error message about expired session since cookie isn't provided with status code 401.
 ```
 {"message":"Cookie Expired"}
 ```